-The Reference Master Plan currently proposes 197 loading and service vehicles across the precinct, with the breakdown of vehicle types for each dock presented in Table 5-21.

-Table 5-22 outlines the proposed breakdown of loading bay spaces within the Reference Master Plan.
-This includes approximately 80 spaces within the Western Forecourt dock to accommodate servicing and delivery demands associated with the operation of Central Station and the rail corridor.
+The Reference Master Plan currently proposes 197 loading and service vehicles across the Precinct, with the breakdown of vehicle types for each dock presented in Table 5-33.
+This includes approximately 80 of the 149 spaces within the Western Forecourt dock to accommodate freight and servicing demands associated with the operation of Central Station and the rail corridor.

-The logistics model was developed to evaluate how an integrated loading dock facility would operate in the context of Central Precinct, identify the likely demand for vehicles over a typical day, and the resulting spatial requirements to support delivery and loading services.
+The logistics model was developed to evaluate how an integrated loading dock facility would operate in the context of Central Precinct , identify the likely demand for vehicles over a typical day, and the resulting spatial requirements to support freight and service vehicles.